The mission of the Alaska Housing Finance Corporation is to provide Alaskans access to safe, quality, affordable

-Analysis of results and challenges: The Alaska Department of Labor and Workforce Development (2019) estimated that the senior population (65+) in Alaska could increase from 23% (low forecast scenario) to up to 58% by 2045 (high forecast scenario).
-This increase mirrors the national trend in senior population, expected to double by 2060 (U.S. Census Bureau).
+Analysis of results and challenges: The Alaska Department of Labor and Workforce Development (2020) estimated that the senior population (65+) in Alaska could grow from 12,000 to 22,000 by 2045 (low/high forecast scenario).
+In terms of total population, this represents a total senior population increase of 5-6% over the next 25 years.

 |B: Result - Improve the Corporation's strength and ability to increase housing programs and service:|

-Analysis of results and challenges: Since FY2008, the State Legislature has appropriated a total of $611.10 million for residential energy efficiency through the Weatherization Assistance and Home Energy Rebate Programs.
+Analysis of results and challenges: Since FY2008, the State Legislature has appropriated $611.1 million for residential energy efficiency through the Weatherization Assistance and Home Energy Rebate Programs.
 The program targets energy efficiency improvements through retrofitting and new construction of homes.
-Homes retrofitted under these programs save on an estimated average 30% on energy costs per unit.
-Collectively, the 46,372 units, or 18.53% of eligible housing units, retrofitted since 2008, save an estimated annual 4,010,228 MMBTUs (one million British Thermal Units).
+Homes retrofitted under these programs save on an estimated average 30.0% on energy costs per unit.
+The 46,634 units, or 18.5% of eligible housing units retrofitted since 2008, have collectively saved an estimated annual 4.0MM BTUs (British Thermal Units).

 Target #2: Maintain the AHFC general obligation credit rating.